 - A. Statistical Plans - 1.
 Consistent with state laws based on Section 13 of Model #820, the Experience Reporting Agent shall collect experience data based on statistical plans defined in the Valuation Manual. - 2.
 Statistical plans are detailed instructions that define the type of experience data being collected (e.g., mortality; elective policyholder behavior, such as surrenders, lapses, premium payment patterns, etc.; and company expense data, such as commissions, policy expenses, overhead expenses etc.).
 The state insurance regulators serving on the Life Actuarial (A) Task Force and Health Actuarial (B) Task Force, or any successor body, will be responsible for prescribing the requirements for any statistical plan by applicable line of business.
 For each type of experience data being collected, the statistical plan will define the data elements and format of each data element, as well as the frequency of the collection of experience data.
 The statistical plan will define the process and the due dates for submitting the experience data.
 The statistical plan will define criteria that will determine which companies must submit the experience data.
 The statistical plan will also define the scope of business that is to be included in the experience data collection, such as lines of business, product types, types of underwriting, etc. Statistical plans are defined in VM-51 of the Valuation Manual.
-Statistical plans will be added to VM-51 of the Valuation Manual when they are ready to be implemented.
-Additional data elements and formats to be collected will be added as necessary, in subsequent revisions to the Valuation Manual.
+Statistical plans will be added to VM-51 of the Valuation Manual.